 How to Record Video with an Android Phone

-Hold the phone steady!
-The camera still works when you whip around the phone, but wild gyrations render the video unwatchable.
+Hold steady!
+The camera still works when you whip the tablet around, but wild gyrations render the video unwatchable.

 Video is saved in the MPEG-4 video file format and feature the mpg filename extension.
 The files are found on the phone’s internal storage.